 The College has a Performance Indicator, as previously set out in this report that recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
 The College reserves include £60k held as restricted reserves.
-As at the Statement of Financial Position date, the Income and Expenditure reserve stands at a deficit of £0.2m as a result of the £11.2m non-cash Pension adjustment in respect of the LGPS scheme (2018/19: £9.2m).
+As at the Statement of Financial Position date, the Income and Expenditure reserve stands at a surplus of £33.7m after £2.2m non-cash Pension adjustment and £30m actuarial gain in respect of the LGPS scheme (2020/21: surplus of £3.7m).
 It is the Corporation's intention for reserves to be maintained in line with the Performance Indicator.